NOTE: Some of the information provided contains graphic, medical images which individuals may find upsetting

 This is a telescopic check of the bladder.
-It is performed under antibiotic cover & local anaesthetic using a small, flexible telescope which allows the clinic doctor to see inside your bladder (pictured).
+It is performed with a lubricating gel using a small, flexible telescope which allows the clinic doctor to see inside your bladder (pictured).

 Download an information leaflet about flexible cystoscopy.

 If you have concerns about a bladder examination under local anaesthetic, or you have experienced problems with local anaesthetic in the past, you should ask about having your examination under a brief general anaesthetic (i.e. whilst you are asleep).

 Download an information leaflet about bladder examination under a general anaesthetic.

 When your tests have been completed, the medical staff will advise you on what to do next: